President: Matt Uyttendaele

 LiLi Wong.
 Since 2021, Seattle.
 Product Marketer at Qualtrics.
 In her free time, she’s on the hunt for a closer connection to food and the wilderness.

 Patricia Laughman, J.D.
 Since 2016, Seattle.
 Attorney at Cairncross & Hempelmann, PS. representing design firms, owners and consultants, as well as clients involved in employment-related disputes, and has experience and interest in litigation arising out of environmental projects.
 Former Policy Research Intern at Conservation Northwest, 2004-2005.

 Kevin Scott.
 Since 2018, Vancouver, Canada.
 Cofounder of the Fraser Watershed Initiative, a multi-year campaign to work with First Nations, NGO’s, and local governments across British Columbia to ‘heal & protect’ the Mighty Fraser Watershed.

 Dr. Valerie Tarico.
 Since 2019, Seattle.
 Psychologist and writer.
 Co-founder, Progress Alliance of Washington.

 Matt Uyttendaele.
 Since 2020, Seattle.
-Director in the AR/VR division of Facebook, specializing in photography software and AI.
+Director in the AI research division of Meta focused on using AI to provide solutions to climate change.
 Former research scientist at Bell Labs and Microsoft Research.
-Volunteer for CNW’s Citizen Wildlife Monitoring Project, leading wildlife camera teams.
+Volunteer for CNW’s Community Wildlife Monitoring Project, leading wildlife camera teams.